LogtalkDotOrg/logtalk3/scripts/windows/NOTES.md

 	http://www.jrsoftware.org/isinfo.php

 The Inno Setup script, `logtalk.iss`, assumes that a checkout of the Logtalk repository exists in the `C:\lgt3git` directory.
+If you use a Inno Setup 6.x version, you will need to edit the `logtalk.iss` file and change around line 57:

+	MinVersion=0,5.0

+to:

+	MinVersion=0,6.0

+Or simply delete this line to use the Inno Setup default value.

 The installer creates integration shortcuts that start Logtalk in the `%LOGTALKUSER` directory.
 You can edit the building script and change